yatesco/seafile-docs/deploy_pro/ldap_group_sync.md

 Some LDAP servers, such as AD, allows setting a group as member of another group.
 This is called "nested group".
 Our process supports syncing nested groups.
 Supposed group B is a member of group A, the result would be: every member of group B will be imported as a member of both group A and group B.

-Since version 6.3.0, in addition to supporting syncing nested groups, we also support importing groups from OU to the Seafile's Departments.
-This will preserve the hierarchical relationship between departments or groups in the OU.
+Since version 6.3.0, in addition to syncing nested groups, we also support importing groups from OU to the Seafile's Departments.
+This will map the hierarchical relationship of the OUs to departments hierarchy.

 There are two modes of operation: